Ineffective defense counsel

 Mr. MICHAEL LEVENTHAL (Venture Capitalist): The characteristics we look for in an entrepreneur.
 You know, it is that passion, ability to lead people--Steve has all that.
 And you see the command he has over an audience, whether it be the audience of two or the audience of 200.
 People just realize that there's this tremendous sort of gravitational force, if you will.
 He's truly that sort of magical kind of person in the ways of, you know, the Ellisons and the Jobs and the Jim Clarks.

+ARNOLD: Bright doesn't see himself as all that remarkable and maintains an all-in-a-day's-work sort of attitude.
+And as for making some noble sacrifice in terms of his small paycheck, Bright shrugs that off, too.
 He says he's never wanted to do anything else and seems genuinely puzzled about why so many talented people choose to spend their lives making a lot of money but working on things that he sees as much less vital.
 He, of course, is interested in raising money for his center's work.
 And to that end, Mike Leventhal wants to invest in Bright.
 As a result of the fund-raising dinner, Leventhal is close to raising a million dollars, enough to fund Bright's center for a full year.